Commer: Commer FC/PA/PB/Spacevan

 The Commer FC was introduced in 1960 with many body styles, including a 1500 cc van.
 After engine and interior upgrades it was renamed the PB in 1967 and the SpaceVan in 1974.
 As noted above, it would be sold as a Dodge and Fargo model until 1976, when both Commer and Fargo names were dropped.
 These were rounded-front forward-control vans with narrow front track—a legacy of their Humber car-derived suspension.
-Utilising at first the Hillman-derived 1500 cc 4-cylinder engine in the PA series, then the larger 1600 cc, and from 1968 onwards the 1725 cc unit in the PB, only the cast-iron-head version of this engine were used.
+Using at first the Hillman-derived 1500 cc 4-cylinder engine in the PA series, then the larger 1600 cc, and from 1968 onwards the 1725 cc unit in the PB, only the cast-iron-head version of this engine were used.
 A Perkins 4108 diesel was also available.

 Reportedly, one condition of the government bailout of Chrysler's British operations in 1976 was a commitment to upgrade the Spacevan, which was praised for its brakes, cornering, and price, but criticized for its power, comforts, and top speed.
 A revised Spacevan was thus introduced in 1977, using the same mechanicals but with numerous cosmetic changes, conveniences, and a new interior.
 Although outdated by its demise in 1982, by which time Commer had been taken over by Peugeot, the Spacevan remained a familiar sight in the UK thanks to its role with Post Office Telecommunications—which was almost solely responsible for it remaining in production for so long.
 These vans and outstanding orders were inherited by British Telecom on its formation in October 1981.
 By this time, there were three engines: two 1.7-litre petrol engines of 37 kW (with low compression) and 42 kW (with high compression), and a small diesel engine (31 kW), with a four-speed manual transmission and no automatic available.
 The last Spacevan was built in 1983.